jdanil/eslint-config-code-smells/README.md

-# eslint-config-clean-code
+# eslint-config-code-smells

-A collection of eslint rules to enforce [clean coding](https://moderatemisbehaviour.github.io/clean-code-smells-and-heuristics/) conventions.
+A collection of ESLint rules to enforce [clean coding](https://moderatemisbehaviour.github.io/clean-code-smells-and-heuristics/) conventions.

-This configuration is a demonstration of how eslint can be used to automate enforcement of some rules.
+This configuration is a demonstration of how ESLint can be used to automate enforcement of some rules.
 The configuration represents a subset of rules from some eslint plugins;
 it is still suggested to use the plugins directly and their recommended rules.